THE NEW HISTORICAL BULLETIN

 5) it has spelling, grammar, punctuation and stylistic mistakes;

-6) it contains incorrect descriptions of secondary sources (articles and books) and other published
+6) it contains incorrect descriptions of secondary sources (articles and books) and other published materials (memoirs, document collections etc.);

 7) it has more than two co-authors.